New Zealand crush Sri Lanka to put one foot in Cricket World Cup semifinals

 “Nice to get a bit of success at the top.
 A must-win game, the pleasure is about getting the result,” said man-of-the-match Boult, who went past 600 international wickets.

-Barring an unlikely miracle in Pakistan’s last game, New Zealand will take on hosts India in the semifinals.

-South Africa and Australia have already qualified for the knockout stages as the top three sides in the table.
-New Zealand seems likely to face hosts India in the first semi in Mumbai on November 15 while South Africa plays Australia in the second semi in Kolkata on November 16.
+Barring an unlikely miracle in Pakistan’s last game, New Zealand will take on hosts India in the first semifinal in Mumbai on Wednesday while South Africa will play Australia in the second semi in Kolkata on November 16.

 “Everyone wants a piece of the strong home nation,” Boult said.
 “We’re looking forward to it.
-It’ll be exciting to face India in the semi-finals.
+It’ll be exciting to face India in the semifinals.
 They’re playing phenomenal cricket.”

-Williamson’s decision to bowl after winning the toss paid off early, as Boult (3-37) and Tim Southee (1-52) tore through the Sri Lanka top order to leave them in some trouble at 32-3 inside five overs.
+Williamson’s decision to bowl after winning the toss paid off early as Boult (3-37) and Tim Southee (1-52) tore through the Sri Lanka top order to leave them in some trouble at 32-3 inside five overs.

-Perera, who was dropped on zero by Tom Latham in the second over, punished New Zealand with a 22-ball fifty but lost another partner when Boult trapped Charith Asalanka lbw to turn up the heat on the 1996 champions.
+Perera, who was dropped on zero by Tom Latham in the second over, punished New Zealand with a 22-ball fifty but lost another partner when Boult trapped Charith Asalanka LBW to turn up the heat on the 1996 champions.

 A fit-again Lockie Ferguson (2-35) struck in his second over to dismiss the aggressive Perera as Sri Lanka collapsed to 70-5 and eventually folded in the 47th over for a modest total after Santner (2-22) and Ravindra (2-21) joined the party.